 November 11, 2011

-The last two decades has been the most exciting period in cucurbit genetic, genomic, and breeding research especially for cucumber, melon, and watermelon.
-In addition, cucumber became the first cucurbit to be sequenced, after other field crops such as rice, sorghum, soybean, and maize.
-In thirteen...
+The last two decades has been the most exciting period in cucurbit genetic, genomic and breeding research especially for cucumber, melon and watermelon and cucumber became the first cucurbit to be sequenced, after other field crops such as rice, sorghum, soybean and maize.
+This book provides ...

 September 26, 2011

-Cool season grain legumes including pea, faba bean, lentil, chickpea, and grass pea are extensively grown in many parts of the world.
+Cool season grain legumes including pea, faba bean, lentil, chickpea and grass pea are extensively grown in many parts of the world.
 They are a primary source of proteins in human diet.
-This volume deals with the most recent advances in genetics, genomics, and breeding of these crops.
-The "state...
+This volume deals with the most recent advances on genetics, genomics and breeding of these crops.
+The "state of ...

 September 13, 2011